 The provision of this information is voluntary and a failure to provide it will not make an application non-compliant.
 However, if an applicant is unable or unwilling to provide additional information, decision makers will need to proceed to make a decision based on the evidence they have before them.

 Medical records may contain information of a personal nature that does not relate to the healthcare, treatment or medical condition of the deceased, such as information about the deceased person’s thoughts or feelings.
 This kind of information is more likely to be contrary to the public interest to release than information of a purely healthcare or medical nature.3

 Eligible family member

-A factor favouring disclosure is where the information would have been personal information of the deceased person when they were alive and the applicant is an eligible family member.4
+Schedule 4, part 2, item 9 of the RTI Act provides that a factor favouring disclosure is where the information would have been personal information of the deceased person when they were alive and the applicant is an eligible family member.

 Social and economic well-being of the community

 The Information Commissioner has recognised that there is a public interest in the social and economic well-being of the community, which includes: